Labo-Lacourse/stepmix/scripts/README.md

 python3 run_real_example.py --n_repetitions 100 --max_iter 10000
 ```

-Running the above may take a while.
-You can the lower the number of bootstrap repetitions for faster results.
+Running the above may take a while (15 minutes on a Macbook Pro M2 Pro).
+You can lower the number of bootstrap repetitions for faster results.